• Menu

 toxic hair dye application

-These brands have 3-5 problematic ingredients inside their formulation.
-The number of problematic ingredients is listed next to the name.
-This is the sweet spot where you will find a compromise between your health and effectiveness.
+These brands contain 3-5 problematic ingredients in their formulations.
+The number of problematic ingredients are listed next to the name.
+While these likely aren’t the best hair dye brands, this is the sweet spot where you will find a compromise between your health and effectiveness.

 • Arctic Fox (5 bad ingredients)